Nobody likes getting sick. And the last thing you want before your breast augmentation is to pick something up and face postponing surgery.

 Avoid getting close to sick people...
-It may sound harsh, but if you know someone is ill raincheck any visits until after your breast surgery.
+It may sound harsh, but if you know someone is ill raincheck any visits until after your breast augmentation.
 If a family member is sick and you're on nurse duties then your other 'staying well' measures (like washing your hands and keeping the place clean) will help minimize your chances of getting sick.

 Always tell your plastic surgeon in advance of your surgery what vitamins and medications you regularly take.
 You may be asked to stop taking certain medications (and vitamins) before surgery or to take specific things.

-If you DO get a runny nose or feel unwell in the days before your breast surgery as long as you're fully recovered prior to the procedure you should still be able to go ahead.
+If you DO get a runny nose or feel unwell in the days before your breast augmentation as long as you're fully recovered prior to the procedure you should still be able to go ahead.

 If your surgery is fast approaching and you still feel unwell give your plastic surgeon a call.
 Only they can make the decision if you're well enough, depending on your individual symptoms.